How to create and use our Database?

 Step 1: Create a Database Table

 The first step for using Pipefy's database is creating a database table.
-The fields you will configure on your table represent your information shelves, where the information you insert on your database records will be stored.
+The fields you will configure on your table represent your information shelves, the place where the information you insert in your database records will be stored.

 1. Enter the database section by clicking its icon on the header of the screen.

 3. Now the general settings of your brand new database pop up.
 Give your database a name and a description here, choose which field will be used as the record's title, configure the advanced settings and determine permissions and authorization.

 I'll make a database to store data on my clients, and I'll call it 'Clients.'

 Moving on to the advanced options, you can change the text that will appear on your 'Create record' button, and if you created a connection field on your pipe that allows you to connect cards to this database - you can select which fields you wish to be displayed on your related record.
 We'll get into creating and linking database records via our connection field later on.

 Permissions allow you to make your database either public or private, authorization determines if database members can create new records.

 Click 'Save' as soon as you're satisfied with your configurations.
 You will be redirected to your new, empty database.

 4. The next step is adding the fields you’d like to input.
 Remember: the fields you insert here are going to represent the columns on your database.
 You can fill out the fields by creating new records.
 Every new created record will represent a row, but we'll get in to that later on.